gepannunzio/Billing_Calls/README.md

 3. **International and Domestic Costs**
     - I assume that international costs are defined by country and that I will count with a full list of them in my DB where I can pass it to the `Bill` class
-    - I assume that Domestic costs are defined depending on the area code.
-This could be more precise if we count with more specific information on each country costs by the area code for that country
+    - I assume that Domestic costs are defined depending on the area code and they are fixed for all the areas in the same country
     - In my code I stated some as part of an Example

 ## Thought Process